skip to main content

 Can you watch March Madness on HBO Max?

-Yes, Max (formerly HBO Max) streams all March Madness games that air on TBS, TNT, and truTV through its B/R Sports Add-On.
+Yes, Max (formerly HBO Max) streams all March Madness games that air on TBS, TNT, and truTV through its B/R Sports hub.
+However, starting March 30, you’ll need a Max Standard or Premium plan to access live sports.

 Are there fantasy leagues for March Madness?